Skip to main content

 Severity: Warning.
 Default channels: In app only.

-A campaign has spent at least 80% of its daily budget before half of the local business day has passed.
-Afternoon and evening demand will not be captured.
+A campaign spends at least 80% of its daily budget before half of the local business day passes.
+The campaign then misses afternoon and evening demand.
 Google labels the campaign "limited by budget" in the UI but does not send an email about it.

 Default formula.
 Today's spend is at least 80% of the daily budget, AND less than 50% of the business day (09:00 to 22:00 local) has elapsed.